nawsailabang/Hearing-the-Dirac-Delta-Drums-Isospectrality-in-1D-Quantum-Scattering/README.md

 Save many figures from computations.py and manually put the parameters in "__main__" as you can see.
 The order of the parameters is shown as a comment.
 For now, the default parameters are set to be what I used in the paper.

+I added a interactive tool to play around and get intuition.
+It doesn't work half of the time.
+I don't know why:)